En la ardiente oscuridad: Interpretation

 The play has been interpreted by some critics as an allegory, with the blindness of the students seen as a metaphor for the Spanish people's "blindness" in their passive acceptance of the Francoist State.
 The role of Carlos in the play is analogous to that of Franco: like the caudillo, Carlos convinces the blind students into believing they are happy with their current state.
 Carlos also murders the resistance (i.e., Ignacio), much as Franco ordered the assassination of republican resistance leaders.

 One of Buero Vallejo's stage effects in this play is the darkening of the theater during a crucial conversation between Ignacio and Carlos to simulate for the audience the experience of blindness.

 Adaptation

 The play was adapted for cinema, and the film En la ardiente oscuridad was released in 1958, though not in the United States.
 Performances of the play in the US are rare; for example, none of Buero Vallejo's plays has been presented on Broadway.

 The play has also been adapted as an opera for a cast of 12 singers and piano by composer Omar Najmi.
 Its world premiere performance took place in Watertown, MA, in 2019, with Najmi singing the role of Ignacio.

-A musical adaptation was created in South Korea.
-It premiered in Japan in 2024.
+A musical adaptation was created, and the production was premiered in Seoul, South Korea in 2023.
+It was licensed to Japan in 2024.